 To request modification of an existing Individual ACR Management Events Subscription, the EAS shall send a HTTP PATCH request (for partial modification) or PUT request (for fully replacement) message to the EES on resource URI "Individual ACR Management Events Subscription" resource as specified in clause 8.6.2.3.3.1 for HTTP PATCH message and in clause 8.6.2.3.3.2 for HTTP PUT message.
+This request shall not replace the easId property of the existing resource.

 Upon receiving the HTTP PATCH or PUT message from the EAS, the EES shall: